Perl/PPCs/ppcs/ppc0025-perl-version.md

 ## Abstract

 There is no Perl&#160;6 looming any more, so the only thing “Perl” now refers to is Perl&#160;5.
-That has also forever been the language people mean when they say just “Perl” rather than specifying “Perl&#160;5”.
+That has also forever been the language that people mean when they say just “Perl” rather than specifying “Perl&#160;5”.
 There were earlier versions of Perl, but they are ancient history.
 All the history that created a distinction between “Perl” and “Perl&#160;5” has fallen away while nobody was paying conscious attention.

 The interpreter already identifies itself as “perl 5, version 40, subversion 0”.
 We should just drop the 5 and make it official.